← go back

 }

-In order to improve cache utilization, we define BLOCKSIZE as 32, which creates a 32x32 block.
+To improve cache utilization, we define BLOCKSIZE as 32, which creates a 32x32 block.
 We then loop unroll 4 iterations, and then use AVX-512 intrinsics to perform operations on multiple data points simultaneously, as seen before.
-The _mm512_fmadd_pd operation does a fused multiply add, which is an addition and multiplication in a single instruction.
+The _mm512_fmadd_pd operation does a fused multiply-add, which is an addition and multiplication in a single instruction.

 The do_block function does multiplication for a single block, processing 8 double precision floats at once (8x64=512).